Link cobordisms and absolute gradings on link Floer homology: Kirby calculus for manifolds with boundary

-Next, $K\subset S^3_U$ is a knot, and $K'$ is the result of changing a crossing of $K$ with $U$, then we need to show that the Move $\cO_3$ performed on $K$ can be written as a composition of Move $\cO_3$, performed on $K'$, as well as Moves $\cO_0,\cO_1,$ and $\cO_2$ and $\cO_3^0$.
-The procedure for doing this is shown in Figure \ref{fig::11}.
-We perform Move $\cO_3^0$ around $U$, then perform a sequence of handleslides, and then perform the inverse of Move $\cO_3^0$.
-The resulting framed links in $S^3_U$ that we perform surgery on are clearly equal.
-As before, the parameterizing diffeomorphism resulting from these two moves can be seen to be equal, since they agree outside of a genus two handlebody.
+Next, we consider the case that $K\subset S^3_U\setminus \bS_1$ is a knot and $K'$ is the result of changing a crossing of $K$ with $U$.
+We wish to show that Move~\ref{move:O3}, performed along $K$, can be written as a composition of Move~\ref{move:O3}, performed on $K'$, as well as Moves~\ref{move:L0}, \ref{move:L1}, \ref{move:L2} and $\cO_3^0$.
+The procedure for doing this is shown in Figure~\ref{fig::11}.
+We perform Move $\cO_3^0$ on a meridian of $U$, then perform a sequence of handleslides, and then perform the inverse of Move $\cO_3^0$.
+As before, the parameterizing diffeomorphism resulting from applying Move~\ref{move:O3} along $K$ is isotopic to the parametrized diffeomorphism resulting from applying Move~\ref{move:O3} along $K'$, and then applying a sequence of Moves~\ref{move:L0}, \ref{move:L1} and $\cO_3^0$, since they can be shown to agree outside of a genus two handlebody.

-In such manner, by reducing $K$ to an unknot encircling just one (or no) components of $U$, as in Move $\cO_3^0$, we can write an arbitrary $\cO_3$ move on a knot $K$, we can write an arbitrary $\cO_3$ move as a composition of the moves $\cO_0,\cO_1,\cO_2$ and $\cO_3^0$.
+In such manner, by performing a sequence of crossing changes, we may reduce $K$ to a meridian of a single component of $U$.
+Hence we can write an arbitrary \ref{move:O3} move on a knot $K$ as a composition of the Moves~\ref{move:L0}, \ref{move:L1}, \ref{move:L2} and $\cO_3^0$.

-Finally we note that Move $\cO_3^0$ can be written as a composition of two $\cO_3'$ moves (and possibly some of the other moves, depending on the framings).
+Next, we note that using a standard trick, Move $\cO_3^0$ can be written as a composition of two \ref{move:L3} moves and possibly moves $\cL_1$ and $\cL_2$, depending on the framing of the knot $K$ in the $\cO_3^0$ move; see \cite{FennRourke}*{Figure~13}.
+In detail, note that by handlesliding $K$ over $\mu_K$, we can assume that $K$ has framing $0$ or $1$.
+If $K$ has framing $1$, then handlesliding $\mu_K$ over $K$ leaves two meridians of $U$, one with framing $+1$ and the other with framing $-1$ (i.e. two applications of Move $\cL_3$).
+If $K$ is instead given framing $0$, then we blow-up along a $-1$ framed unknot $K_0$ (as in Move~\ref{move:L2}), and slide both $K$ and $\mu_K$ over $K_0$.
+This leaves $K$ and $\mu_K$ both with framing $-1$.
+We then slide $K_0$ over $\mu_K$, which leaves $K$ with framing $-1$, $K_0$ with framing $0$, and $\mu_K$ with framing $-1$.
+Furthermore, $\mu_K$ is now unlinked with $K$ and $K_0$, and $K_0$ is now a meridian of $K$.
+Sliding $K_0$ over $K$ and blowing down along $\mu_K$ yields two meridians of $U$, one with framing $+1$ and the other with framing $-1$.

+We note also that a single instance of $\cL_3$ changes the framing of one component of $L$ by $\pm 1$.
+Hence for fixed $\phi_0$, by applying $\cL_3$ some number of times, any framing $\lambda$ can be achieved.

-Hence for a fixed $\phi_0$, Moves $\cO_0$, $\cO_1,\cO_2$ and $\cO_3'$ suffice.
-We finally note that any two $\phi_0$ differ by pre-composition with an orientation preserving diffeomorphism from $\bU$ to itself, and any such diffeomorphism extends to an orientation preserving diffeomorphism of $(S^3,\bU)$ with itself.
-Hence Move $\cO_4$ is sufficient to move between any two $\phi_0$ maps. \end{proof}
+We finally show that any $\phi_0\colon U\to L$ can be achieved.
+We note that any two $\phi_0$ maps differ by pre-composition with an orientation preserving diffeomorphism $\psi_0$ from $U$ to itself, and any such diffeomorphism extends to an orientation preserving diffeomorphism $\psi$ of $(S^3,U)$ with itself.
+Writing $\psi$ also for the induced automorphism of $S^3_U$, there is an induced diffeomorphism